 Like getattr, but with a few extra sanity checks:

-- If obj is a class, ignore its methods
+- If obj is a class, ignore everything except class methods

 - Check if obj is a proxy that claims to have all attributes